6 Survival Techniques: the Basic Survival Skills Everyone Should Know

 creating fire as basics for survival

-In a survival situation, your number one priority should be protecting yourself from exposure to the elements, like the extreme heat or freezing temperatures.
+A Key Survival Technique In a survival situation, your foremost priority should be safeguarding yourself from exposure to extreme elements, like the searing heat or biting cold.

-If the climate is cold, wet, rainy, or snowy, one of the basics for survival is the need to keep yourself warm.
-Creating warmth for alternate heat sources revolve around building a shelter, making a fire, and wearing the appropriate clothing.
+If you find yourself in a cold, wet, rainy, or snowy climate, one of the basic survival skills needed for survival is to keep yourself warm.
+The technique for creating warmth revolves around building a shelter, making a fire, and donning the right clothing.

 Survival Shelter Building

-In an ideal survival scenario where you need shelter to stay warm, you can simply pitch a tent you brought with you in your bug-out bag.
-However, if caught without a tent, you will need to construct a survival shelter to stay warm.
+Basics for Survival In an ideal survival scenario where you need shelter to stay warm, you can simply erect a tent you brought along in your bug-out bag.
+However, if you are caught without a tent, you will need to construct a survival shelter to maintain warmth.

-There are many different types of survival shelters.
-The shelter you build will depend on your location, the survival gear you have with you, and the natural resources at your disposal.
-However, there are a couple of traditional shelters that we recommend mastering:
+There are several different types of survival shelters.
+The shelter you construct will depend on your location, the survival gear you possess, and the natural resources available to you.
+Nevertheless, there are a few traditional shelters that we recommend mastering:

 • Tarp shelters